Everything Is 4

 Everything Is 4 is the fourth studio album by American singer Jason Derulo.
 It was released on May 29, 2015, by Beluga Heights Records and Warner Bros.
 Records.
 The lead single "Want to Want Me" which reached number one in six countries, was released on March 9, 2015.
 The album is a follow-up to Derulo's previous studio album, Tattoos (2013) in the international market and Talk Dirty (2014) in the United States.

+Additionally, this is also Derulo's final studio album released under both Beluga Heights and Warner, before parting ways due to creative differences in May 2020, and was also his final studio album for nine years until 2024's Nu King.

 Background

 The first song produced for the album was the first single, "Want to Want Me", which Derulo made the lead single after listening it to with several friends.
 For the song "Painkiller", a duet featuring singer-songwriter Meghan Trainor, the singer revealed that he decided to include her on the song after meeting her backstage at a couple of shows.
 The collaboration with Stevie Wonder in "Broke" was born during a dinner at the White House.

 Derulo explained the significance of the title saying: "It's called Everything is 4 because it's my fourth album, but there are also other meanings.
 All happens for a reason, everything is for my mom, and everything is for my fans.
 Everything is for myself to prove that I can do it.
 Everything is for the future.
 I could go on, but in the end the meaning is "Everything happens for a reason".
 Then there is also the meaning of the number 4: a chair has four legs, a table even.
 They are also 4 seasons, representing change.
 So 4 is a number that follows us everywhere.
 4 is symmetrical.
 Then, Everything is 4."